 When seeking help from health practitioners the expectation is usually that they will be able to ‘fix’ or at least, improve your issue or problem.
-Of course they are being paid to provide a service but it is not like going to get your nails or hair done.
-In these scenarios, you are paying someone to perform a service that you either cannot or do not want to perform yourself.
-Therapy, however, is a different kettle of fish.
+Of course they are being paid to provide a service but it is not like going to get your nails, or hair done.
+In these scenarios, you are paying someone to perform a service that you either cannot, or do not want to perform yourself.
+Therapy, however, is a different kettle of fish and it needs a different approach (learn more here).

 This self-responsibility is even more relevant in relation to psychological therapies because you are dealing with internal, intangible phenomena: thoughts and emotions.
-These healers may listen to you, offer wisdom and other practical advice about how to change your thinking or process your feelings but they cannot do this for you – it is impossible on every level imaginable.
+These healers may listen to you, offer wisdom and other practical advice about how to change your thinking, or process your feelings but they cannot do this for you – it is impossible on every level imaginable.
+(There are several reasons why therapy may be ineffective: learn more here.)

 So…the next time you seek professional assistance of this variety remember that these people can only offer you guidance and support – the rest is in your hands.